FredHutch/quantify-view-cells/README.md

 two files, an image output and a table of data in CSV format.
 To make this as flexible as possible, the user can invoke their code using the following flags:

-- `function_call`: The actual MATLAB code which is invoked to process a single image input file named `input.czi`.
-This code will be executed as part of the following command: `matlab -nodisplay -nosplash -nodesktop -r {function_call}`
+- `function_call`: The actual MATLAB code which is invoked to process a single image input file.
+Any variables may be specified with `{variableName}`, and all functions must use `{czifile}` to indicate the position of the filename used for the input file.
+This code will be executed as part of the
+command: `matlab -nodisplay -nosplash -nodesktop -r {function_call}`
+- `parameters`: Additional values may be supplied for any other parameters used in the function call, following the pattern described in the help text above.
 - `assets`: All of the MATLAB files which will be present in the working directory when the above function is called.
 Wildcards make this flag more convenient to format, with `/path/to/folder/**.m` being sufficient to identify all of the files ending with `.m` across all subdirectories under `/path/to/folder/`.
 More than one file or glob can be specified as a comma-delimited list (no spaces).
 - `output_csv`: Use this flag to specify the name of the output CSV which is produced by the function call.
 - `output_img`: Use this flag to specify the name of the output image which is produced by the function call.